mongodb/genny/Nodes.md

    with optional fields (_threads_, _database_, _collection_,
    _runLength_, _name_) that match their definition in the workload.
 The value in the override will be used in place of the matching value in the workload definition.
-For now they must be a string or number as appropriate.
+Overrides may be a value (string or number as appropriate), a variable, or may increment a variable (for _threads_ and _runLength).
+For now, a workloadNode should only be called once at a time.
 7. sleep: This node just introduces a delay into the execution of the graph. _sleep_ specifies the sleep time in milliseconds.
 8. ifNode: This node represents a logical choice.
 It performs a